moskytw/clime/docs/index.rst

 .. image:: https://pypip.in/d/clime/badge.png
    :target: https://pypi.python.org/pypi/clime

-Clime lets you convert any module into a multi-command CLI program without any configuration.
+Clime lets you convert any module into a multi-command CLI program with zero configuration.

 Here is a slide which introduces you to Clime: